Wed. Oct. 15th

 New location!
 Click for Directions:

-Hams will be needed for communications during the Hartford Marathon: Saturday - October 11, 2014
+A few more Hams are needed for communications during the Hartford Marathon: Saturday - October 11, 2014

 Your dues support over 15 reliable repeaters including IRLP & Echolink